tinatmyiu/Flood-Mapping-for-Iraq-20240319/README.md

-## Flood mapping of Duhok District and potential impacts of the floods to the households of displacement population groups
+## Flood mapping of Duhok District and potential impacts of the floods to the households of displacement affected population groups
 # Floods in Iraq after heavy rainfalls